Code of Conduct for the Equine Podiatry Association (UK)

 - Members should declare to a Client any financial or other benefit they receive for introducing that Client to other professionals or commercial organisations whether or not this relates to hoofcare.

-- Advertising of equine podiatry services should not propose postal, telephone or email treatments.
+- Advertising of equine podiatry services should not propose postal, telephone or email consultations.

 - Care should be taken not to make claims about services, abilities or products, which cannot fully be supported.

-- Members should not indicate endorsement by the Association of any product without prior approval of the Association Council.
+- Members should not indicate endorsement by the Association of any product or service without prior approval of the Association Council.

 - In dealings with the media, when articles or other media items are describing the work of a Member or quoting a Member, that Member must take appropriate steps to ensure that all material is professional and accurate.
 This important interface with the public should not run the risk of bringing either equine podiatry or the EPA into disrepute.
 If any report, article or media item contains inaccuracies, the Member should seek to correct these publicly.